-In coordination with the Department of Housing and Community Development (HCD), the Office of Statewide Health Planning and Development (OSHPD), and the California Energy Commission (CEC), DSA-SS/CC is proposing this new subsection to align with the Appliance Efficiency regulations adopted by the CEC in Title 20 of the California Code of Regulations.
+In coordination with the Department of Housing and Community Development (HCD), the Building Standards Commission (BSC), the Office of Statewide Health Planning and Development (OSHPD), and the California Energy Commission (CEC), the Division of the State Architect (DSA) is proposing this new subsection to align with the Appliance Efficiency regulations adopted by the CEC in Title 20 of the California Code of Regulations.
 On January 28, 2019, the amended federal standards for all commercial prerinse spray valves went into effect (Title 10, Code of Federal Regulations, section 431, subpart O).
 The federal standards for flow rate of commercial pre-rinse spray valves manufactured on or after January 28, 2019, shall be equal to or less than the values shown in Table H-2.
 Table H-2 can be found in Title 20, California Code of Regulations. section 1605.1(h)(4).
-And per Title 20 Section 1605.3(h)(4)(A); Commercial pre-rinse spray valves manufactured on or after January 1, 2006, shall have a minimum spray force of not less than 4.0 ounces-force (ozf) [113 grams-force (gf)].
-Additionally, Title 20 has a requirement that pre-rinse spray valves need to be labeled per Title 20, Section 1607(d)(7), and DSA is also adding a reference to that code section.
-Lastly, the model code Section 420.3 has a requirement for valves to be equipped with an integral automatic shutoff and BSC is proposing to duplicate that requirement in new Section 420.3.1.
-Finally, this code change reflects the same provisions adopted by DSA-SS in CALGreen Section 5.303.3.4.6.
+Per Title 20 Section 1605.3(h)(4)(A), commercial pre-rinse spray valves manufactured on or after January 1, 2006, shall have a minimum spray force of not less than 4.0 ounces-force (ozf) [113 grams-force (gf)].
+Additionally, Title 20 has a requirement that pre-rinse spray valves need to be labeled per Title 20, Section 1607(d)(7) so DSA is also adding a reference to that code section.
+Lastly, the model code Section 420.3 has a requirement for valves to be equipped with an integral automatic shutoff and DSA is proposing to duplicate that requirement in new Section 420.3.1.
+Finally, this code change reflects the same provisions proposed for adoption by DSA in CALGreen Section 5.303.3.4.6.
 Consistency among federal law and state regulations will benefit the code user, and there is no intended change in regulatory effect.